Mendocino County Today: Saturday, Aug. 5, 2017

 (was Re: We have only 13 days left to take action to have toxic dioxins cleaned from GP pond in Fort Bragg - 500 emails needed)

 Marco here.
-I have a suggestion: make the Koch Bros. clean it up --they bought it, they own it, they should be responsible for making it safe-- then have the City of Fort Bragg appropriate the entire mill site under eminent domain, move the homeless money over to pop-up a panopticon dorm in the corner and pay the homeless people that attracts to plant a nice park.
+I have a suggestion: make the Koch Bros. clean it up -- they bought it, they own it, they should be responsible for making it safe -- then have the City of Fort Bragg appropriate the entire mill site under eminent domain, move the homeless money over to pop-up a panopticon dorm in the corner and pay the homeless people that attracts to plant a nice park.

 Think of it.
 Instead of whatever the invisible hand is really going to end up doing, which will be all wrong and not benefit the city or people in any way (such as a golf course with all the imported toxins that requires), can you imagine a better outcome than mass gainful employment for the least fortunate and a native-plant park by the sea?
 Koch Industries wouldn't even feel the loss.
-Look at how many /hundreds of millions of dollars they pour every two years into destroying public education and perverting America's elections/.
+Look at how many hundreds of millions of dollars they pour every two years into destroying public education and perverting America's elections.
 This is a drop in the bucket compared to that.

 IN OTHER NEWS, tonight (Friday) I'll be doing my radio show by live remote from the William S. Burroughs/Yma Sumac memorial particleboard typing table next to the bed at Juanita's place, not from the KNYO storefront in Fort Bragg, so if you want to come in and play your musical instrument(s) or talk about your project, or whatever, make that Friday next week (August 11) when I'll be there.*